 Well that was the first of many nights

-While pushin' horns north to the rails
+While pushin' on'ry horns north to the rails

 That I had the lonesome chased away